Controlling servo motor with accelerometer | MPU6050 with servo

 Step 3

-Thirdly, let’s creates the program for this project.
+Thirdly, let’s create the program for this project.
 It is as follows.

 /*MPU6050 sensor with servo control.